 We do not recommend that you drive yourself home following your varicose vein treatment.

-We advise that after varicose vein treatments you wear the compression stocking for two weeks.
+We advise that after varicose vein treatments, you wear the compression stocking for two weeks.
 You can remove it for showers.
+Our practitioner will explain all at your consultation.

 We recommend that you do not travel on a plane for at least 3 weeks after your varicose vein treatment.